- If a browser will not allow you to copy and paste, the website you're visiting disabled text selection.

-What to do if copy-paste won’t work in browsers
+What can I do if copy-paste doesn’t work in browsers?

-- Go to Settings > on the bottom click on Advanced > Privacy and security.
+- Go to Settings and on the bottom click on Advanced, then Privacy and security.

 - Type the following line in the address bar and confirm is any message appears:

 - Then you will see a list of Firefox preferences.